-Without HVAC systems and the professionals who install, inspect, and maintain them, people wouldn’t have the comforts of heat and air conditioning in their homes and businesses.
-And as long as we rely on heating and cooling systems to stay comfortable, there's always going to be a need for people in this field.
+Without heating, ventilation, and air conditioning (HVAC) systems people wouldn’t have the comforts of heat and air conditioning in their homes and businesses.
+And as long as we rely on heating and cooling systems to stay comfortable, there's always going to be a need for HVAC technicians.

 A Different Experience Every Day

-HVAC technicians are either self-employed or hired by mechanical, heating, and cooling companies, schools, and hospitals, and even by big corporations like Coca-Cola.
-Places like apartment complexes or condo associations have their own HVAC technicians too, though you’ll probably be doing other types of duties as well, rather than straight HVAC work.
+HVAC technicians are either self-employed or hired by mechanical, heating, and cooling companies, large corporations, or other organizations.
+Places like apartment complexes or condo associations have their own HVAC technicians, too.

-Finally, when you work as an HVAC technician, safety is something that will always be in the front of your mind, every day.
-No matter how big or small the job, you'll learn to take safety precautions (such as locking out a device or shutting off a breaker) as you work.
+When you work as an HVAC technician, safety is your first priority.
+No matter how fast or small the job is, you will need to take the necessary safety precautions as you work, such as locking out a device or shutting off a breaker.

 You'll always need to keep safety equipment like gloves, eye protection, and respirators on hand.
 Following all your safety protocols every day will help keep you, your fellow technicians, and others safe.
 Take care of yourself and make your safety a priority!

 HVAC technicians have an interesting career and play a vital role in the lives of many people.
 Now that you have a better idea of the workday, does this sound like the career for you?
 Find an HVAC program local to you.

 Reference: Heating, Venting, and Air Conditioning Training & Apprenticeship Info